-Often for this type of event we also record directly to a DVD Recorder so that the participants have a record to review immediately.
-A DVD recorder produces DVDs that can be played on any DVD Player.
+For this type of event, we can also record directly to an external hard drive so that the participants have a record to review immediately.
 Again this is an option you can discuss if you are planning a live event.
 The image you see above is a crew at a focus group using an automatic audio mixer and recording redundantly to a hard drive that can be reviewed immediately.

-Video is of course more inclusive than photography.
-However if you have a need for print resources, it is always best to hire a photographer.
+is more inclusive than photography.
+However, if you have a need for print resources, it is always best to hire a photographer.
 Many video production companies do this as part of their services and arrangements will need to be made.